ty10r/ty10r.github.io/_posts/2013-08-26-why-im-coding-for-america.markdown

 layout: post
 title:  "Why I'm Coding for America"
 date:   2013-08-26 17:23:51
+description: BizFriendly puts the web to work for your business.
+url: tylor.im/blog/2013/08/26/why-im-coding-for-america.html
-categories: experience
+categories: blog
+name: coding-for-america
 ---

 I spent the summer of 2013 interning at [Code for America][Code for America].
-Here, I had the chance to watch a great community of civic-tech professionals make positive impact.
+There, I had the chance to watch a great community of civic-tech professionals make positive impact.
 Code for America is a cross-pollination of government and innovational tech industries.

 At the beginning of summer, I wrote a guest blog post: [Why I'm Coding for America][Why I'm Coding for America].
 There, you can read about the greatly fulfilling experience I had at CfA.